 Roosevelt Island in New York

 Roosevelt Island in New York is located on the East River.
-The island was named after former president of the United States, Franklin D. Roosevelt and belongs to the district of Manhattan.
+The island was named after the former president of the United States, Franklin D. Roosevelt, and belongs to the district of Manhattan.
 You can get there by cable car, subway or ferry from Manhattan.
-From Queens, either take the ferry, subway or walk or cycle over the Roosevelt Island Bridge.
+From Queens, either take the ferry, subway, or walk or cycle over the Roosevelt Island Bridge.
 A visit to Roosevelt Island is a nice addition to your trip.
 Especially on a mild spring day when the blossom trees on the island are in bloom.

 Getting to Roosevelt Island

 The most fun way to get to Roosevelt Island from Manhattan is to take the Roosevelt Island Tram.
 From this cable car you are treated to great views and the ride takes around three minutes.
 You can even pay with your MetroCard.
 Do you have an Unlimited Ride MetroCard?
 Then you actually ride for free!
 On the way back you can take the subway, which is the quickest way to get back to Manhattan.
 Although, it is more fun to take the NYC Ferry, as during the boat ride you have a lovely view of the skyline.
 Did you rent bikes to spend a few hours cycling around the city?
 You can actually take them with you on the ferry!
 For an additional $1 you can take your bike on the NYC Ferry and have a nice ride around Roosevelt Island.

 Points of interest on Roosevelt Island

 Although Roosevelt Island is fairly small, there are a couple of places that are well worth a visit.
 You can find most of these points of interest in the southern half of the island.
 To get there, just walk to the left when you get off the Roosevelt Island Tram.
 The other half of the island is residential, so less interesting.